Category: Trend Analysis

 • Where should we intervene?

-This occurs because understanding without a backdrop is not actionable.
+This happens because insights without decision context are not actionable.

 • Who owns the decision